tarcieri/BadgeWars/README.markdown

 Two warriors enter the arena.
 These warriors are not flesh and blood, they are made out of a series of instructions written in a language called Redcode.
-The two must battle to the death.
+It's a battle of bits to the death!
 Only one will survive.
-The winner will go on to be king of the "core", the assembly language arena.
+The winner will go on to be king of the core.

 BadgeWars is an implementation of [CoreWars](http://www.corewars.org), but a minified version intended for use on microcontrollers.
 Microcontrollers are